 There are many ways in which an annuity is used.
 Some of the popular annuity settlement options include:

-- Charitable Gift Annuities – A type of annuity used in estate planning.
+- Charitable Gift Annuities – A type of annuity used in estate assistance.
 It permits the owner to direct payments to a designated charitable organization as beneficiary and provide immediate and future tax benefits to the annuity owner.

 - Retirement Annuities – A type of annuity funded with a single payment or a series of payments over a period, up to the annuity payout, at which point payments cease, and a stream of income is paid for a predetermined time.